GuentherAtThePhone/TOPT-Extension/README.md

 ## Usage

 The extension provides the ability to generate TOTP´s (and HTOP´s) within your Browser.
 No need for an extra app on your smartphone or your pc.
-All the magic happens right where you want it.
+All the magic happens right where you need it.

+Just add the Browser extension using the links above.

+On the first start you are asked to set a new master password.
+To diable the master password, just leave the field empty.

 ## Development

+Visual Studio Code is the recommended IDE for development, but you can use whatever editor you want.

 To run the extension during development, make shure to first clone the repository.
 Then, in Firefox, go to: about:debugging - This Firefox - load temporary add-on - select `Extension/manifest.json`

+## Design decisions

+The extenison is local only.
+No syncing is planned nor wanted.

+There will never be telemetrics be collected by the extension itself.
+(However the store it was installed from might collect data.
+Therefore, please see the stores terms.)

+The extension is as minimalistic as possible, while also providing all necessary functions.

 ## License